-The Audit Committee currently consists of Mr. Bundros (chairperson), Mr. Dickson and Mr. Buchler.
-The Board has determined that Mr. Bundros, Mr. Dickson and Mr. Buchler are considered independent under rules of the SEC.
-The Audit Committee held a total of four (4) meetings during 2019, each attended by a majority of Audit Committee members.
-The Audit Committee has met once during 2020 as of the date of this report.
+The Audit Committee during calendar year 2020 consisted of Mr. Bundros (chairperson), Mr. Dickson and Mr. Buchler.
+The Board has determined that Mr. Bundros, Mr. Dickson and Mr. Buchler were considered independent under rules of the SEC.
+The Audit Committee held a total of four (4) meetings during 2020, each attended by a majority of Audit Committee members.
+The Audit Committee has not met during 2021 as of the date of this report.
+Messrs Bundros resigned from the Audit Committee effective April 15, 2021, and Mr. Buchler resigned from the Audit Committee, effective April 15, 2020.
+Mr. Dickson is the only member of the Audit Committee as of the date of this report.